Draft Guidance for Microbial Vectors Used for Gene Therapy Outlines FDA Safety Concerns

 These three questions suggest that FDA is aware of the potential for increased risk during clinical trials, and imply that the Agency expects sponsors to include a detailed risk assessment study in IND submissions.
 In addition, the questions demonstrate that the threshold for safety in clinical trials for MVGTs appears to be extremely elevated.

 The FDA will want to see a comprehensive summary of data from all previous human experiences.
 In the draft guidance, the Agency recommends that sponsors contact CBER to discuss dosing issues for new MVGTs before conducting additional pre-clinical studies.
 This will help eliminate the duplication of studies where data already exists on prior human experiences.
 Non-specific symptoms can cause increased risk of MVGT incubation in necrotic or abscess tissues and long-term safety monitoring protocols must be in place, especially in products that have re-germination potential.
 Because of this, additional blood cultures will be required.
 Long-term adverse effects related to MVGT specific to prior human exposure must be thoroughly vetted.

 FDA advises sponsors to correspond with the Agency early in the development process due to the heightened awareness about the potential risks involved in MVGT.
 If previous human data is available, some preclinical studies may not be necessary.
 The Weinberg Group can offer guidance in communicating with the FDA and CBER regarding preclinical development of MVGT products.
 We can also aid in the construction of an IND applications.
-For more information about how we can help you achieve a successful interaction with FDA, email us here.
+For more information about how we can help you achieve a successful interaction with FDA, please contact us.

 Written by William Motel, Ph.D., Consultant, and Zachary Mietus, Researcher, at The Weinberg Group, the world’s leading food and drug consulting firm.
-If you have any questions or thoughts on this blog post or others, please reach out to us by email.
+If you have any questions or thoughts on this blog post or others, please contact us.